cisagov/ScubaGear/baselines/teams.md

 ### Policy

 #### MS.TEAMS.2.1v1
-Anonymous users SHALL NOT be enabled to start meetings in the Global (Org-wide default) meeting policy or in custom meeting policies if any exist
+Anonymous users SHALL NOT be enabled to start meetings in the Global (Org-wide default) meeting policy or in custom meeting policies if any exist.
 - _Rationale:_ TODO add rationale.
 - _Last modified:_ July 2023